Property Tax Right Appeal 41A.01

-As an alternative to filing an property tax right appeal under Section 42.01, a property owner is entitled to appeal through binding arbitration under this chapter an appraisal review board order determining a protest concerning the appraised or market value of real property if:
+As an alternative to filing an appeal under Section 42.01, a property owner is entitled to appeal through binding arbitration under this chapter an appraisal review board order determining a protest filed under Section 41.41(a)(1) or (2) concerning the appraised or market value of property if:

-(1) the appraised or market value, as applicable, of the property as determined by the order is $1 million or less; and
+(2) the appraised or market value, as applicable, of the property as determined by the order is $5 million or less.

 These codes affect property owners across the state, in both larger and smaller counties including:

 - Bexar County

 - Dallas County

 - Bee County

 - Hockley County